synestize/synestizer/docs/Notes.md

 Partial workflow tools:

+* d3.js uses “smash.js”, a minimal JS build tool.
 * [webpack](https://webpack.github.io/)
   webpack is a module bundler
   This means webpack takes modules with dependencies and emits static assets representing those modules.

 * [browserify](http://browserify.org/) Here is a tutorial on how to use Browserify on the command line to bundle up a simple file called main.js along with all of its dependencies: